JuliaVlasov/MicroMacro.jl/README.md

 # MicroMacro.jl

-Uniformly accurate numerical schemes for highly oscillatory evolution equations
+Micro-Macro model with Uniformly accurate numerical scheme for
+for the relativistic Klein–Gordon equation.